Brotenko/QualityQuest/Docs/Technical Specifications/docs/storyflow.md

 ### StoryFlowDecision 1

-In this StoryFlowDecision the PlayerAudience decides with which PlayerCharacter it wants to play the game.
+In this StoryFlowDecision the PlayerAudience decides with which PlayerCharacter they want to play the game.
 The following PlayerCharacters are available for selection:
 ``

 * Noruso